 The package includes a 15-foot coax cable that is shielded to a tune of 95%, making breakage virtually impossible.
 Another awesome benefit here is that the cable comes with PL259 connector, so there’s no need to purchase another.

-The K-30 300-Watt CB Antenna might not be the best model for a truck but it is undoubtedly one of the best models for cars.
+The K-30 300-Watt CB Antenna might not be good model for a truck but it is undoubtedly one of the best models for cars.
 It is the best magnetic mount CB antenna.
 Whether you mount it on the roof or the trunk, it holds on tight.

 2. TRAM 703-HC Center Load CB Antenna Kit